PARABOLAEngineering/Swephfetch/README.md

 1. Unmatched Performance

 Unlike many bloated and limited ephemeris crates, this script ensures you work directly with the native Swiss Ephemeris library.
-By avoiding unnecessary overhead and intermediary layers, you unlock the maximum speed and efficiency for your computations.
+By avoiding unnecessary overhead and intermediary layers, you unlock the maximum speed and efficiency for your computations, as well as remaining free of high-level abstractions that may not be appropriate for more advanced use cases.

 2. Ultimate Control